kleydon/prisma-session-store/README.md

 }
 ```

-Don't forget to run `prisma generate` to generate your PrismaClient.
+Don't forget to run `npx prisma generate` to generate your PrismaClient.

 #### Types - GraphQL Nexus